Operators

 Roadmap

-We are working on the final architecture of Fair Mixnet tokenomics implementation.
+We are working on the final architecture of Fair Mixnet tokenomics implementation, following the decision made by the node operators (opens in a new tab).
 The current design is called Naive rewarding.
 This is an intermediate step, expecting operators to migrate to nym-node in Mixnet smart contract and be able to recieve delegations and earn rewards for any nym-node functionality, in opposite to the past system, where only Mixnodes were able to recieve delegations and rewards.

 Naive Rewarding